- Meet the Council

 2020 - 2024

-Terri Hartley was born and raised in Cedar City, Utah, graduated from Cedar High School and studied accounting at Southern Utah University.
-She has been employed by Wells Fargo for the past 39 years as a Vice President and Business Banker.
-Terri has been active with the local Chamber of Commerce for many years, and enjoys being involved with our local businesses.
-Terri is married to Wayne Hartley, and together they have four children and five grandchildren.
-In her spare time Terri loves snowmobiling, boating, hiking, and rappelling – really anything related to the outdoors which really makes Cedar City the perfect place to be.
+Terri Hartley is currently serving her second term on the Cedar City Council.
+She was born and raised in Cedar City, Utah, graduated from Cedar High School and studied accounting at Southern Utah University.
+She is retired from active employment, and spent 42 years at Wells Fargo, serving as a Vice President and Business Banker.
+Terri has been active with our local Chamber of Commerce for many years, and is passionate about being involved with our local businesses.
+Terri is married to her husband Wayne, and together they have four children and eight grandchildren.
+In her spare time, Terri loves snowmobiling, mountain biking, hiking, and rappelling – really anything related to the outdoors, which really makes Cedar City the perfect place to be.

 2020 - 2024

 Craig Isom is currently the Executive Director of the Southern Utah University Business Resource Center, and Director of the State’s Regional Small Business Development Center.
 The center (located at 510 W 800 S, Cedar City) provides a wide range of consulting services to area small businesses in various stages of their life cycle.
-Craig is also a lecturer on the Southern Utah University campus.
-He teaches entrepreneurship.
-Craig is a C.P.A.
-He has a Master’s of Accountancy degree from B.Y.U. and more than 26 years of experience in public accounting with Arthur Andersen, as a small business partner/consultant.
+Craig is also a lecturer on the Southern Utah University campus where he teaches entrepreneurship.
+Craig is a CPA and has a Master’s of Accountancy degree from Brigham Young University with more than 26 years of experience in public accounting with Arthur Andersen, as a small business partner/consultant.

 2020 - 2024